Feijoa sellowiana: Growing conditions

+In Brazil, it is naturally found around Araucaria angustifolia forests at altitudes more than 900 metres.
 The plant is a warm-temperate, subtropical plant that also will grow in the tropics, but requires at least 50 hours of winter chilling to fruit, and is frost-tolerant.
 When grown from seed, feijoas are noted for slow growth during their first year or two, and young plants, though cold tolerant, can be sensitive to high wind.

+It is commonly grown in gardens of New Zealand.
+It is widely cultivated as an ornamental tree and for its fruit.

 In the Northern Hemisphere, the species has been cultivated in the United Kingdom and as far north as western Scotland, but under such conditions it does not fruit every year, as winter temperatures below approximately -9 °C kill the flower buds.
 Summer temperatures above 32 °C may also have an adverse effect upon fruit set.
 Feijoas are somewhat tolerant of drought and salt in soils, though fruit production can be adversely affected.
 Tolerant to partial shade, regular watering is essential while the fruit is maturing.